MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 ## Investigation steps

-For this investigation, it is assumed that you either have a sample phishing email, or parts of it like the sender's address, subject of the email, or parts of the message to start the investigation.
+For this investigation, it's assumed that you either have a sample phishing email, or parts of it like the sender's address, subject of the email, or parts of the message to start the investigation.
 Also make sure that you have completed / enabled all settings as recommended in the [Prerequisites](#prerequisites) section.

-This playbook is created with the intention that not all Microsoft customers and their investigation teams will have the full Microsoft 365 E5 or Microsoft Entra ID P2 license suite available or configured in the tenant that is being investigated.
-We will however highlight additional automation capabilities when appropriate.
+This playbook is created with the intention that not all Microsoft customers and their investigation teams have the full Microsoft 365 E5 or Microsoft Entra ID P2 license suite available or configured in the tenant that is being investigated.
+We'll however highlight other automation capabilities when appropriate.

 ### Get the list of users / identities who got the email

-As the very first step, you need to get a list of users / identities who received the phishing email.
-The objective of this step is to record a list of potential users / identities that you'll later use to iterate through for additional investigation steps.
+As the first step, you need to get a list of users / identities who received the phishing email.
+The objective of this step is to record a list of potential users / identities that you'll later use to iterate through for more investigation steps.
 Refer to the [Workflow](#workflow) section for a high-level flow diagram of the steps you need to follow during this investigation.

-We do not give any recommendations in this playbook on how you want to record this list of potential users / identities.
-Depending on the size of the investigation, you can leverage an Excel book, a CSV file, or even a database for larger investigations.
+We don't give any recommendations in this playbook on how you want to record this list of potential users / identities.
+Depending on the size of the investigation, you can use an Excel book, a CSV file, or even a database for larger investigations.
 There are multiple ways to obtain the list of identities in a given tenant, and here are some examples.

 ### Create a Content search in the Microsoft Purview compliance portal